causeroot/challengefinder/backend/README.md

 TODO: <Luis> Fix step #3 ...

+TODO: <ROUX> write in steps to install pip threadinstall

 3. To create a new class, copy one of the existing "classFolders", rename it, and modify the contents of 'rawSiteData/goodList.sitewords' & 'rawSiteData/badList.sitewords' to characterize the type of URLs that you are interested in finding.